IndiGo selects 'LEAP-1A' engines for its A320neo aircraft

-New Delhi, May 21 (IANS) Airline major IndiGo announced on Friday that it has selected CFM International 'LEAP-1A' engines to power its fleet of 310 new Airbus family of aircraft which will be delivered from 2023 onwards.
+New Delhi: Airline major IndiGo announced on Friday that it has selected CFM International 'LEAP-1A' engines to power its fleet of 310 new Airbus family of aircraft which will be delivered from 2023 onwards.

 These aircraft belong to different categories, including A320neo, A321neo, and A321XLR.